“Impatriates” – 70%/90% Tax break to attract “human capital” to Italy

 Contents

-The Italian Government has in place a special tax regime designed to encourage the movement of “human capital” to Italy (lavoratori impatriati”).
+The pre FY 2024 rules designed to encourage the movement of “human capital” to Italy (lavoratori impatriati”). were, in summary as follows:

-• The current regime provides that 70% of qualifying income from employment carried out in Italy is exempt from income tax.
+• The old regime provided that 70% of qualifying income from employment carried out in Italy is exempt from income tax.
 So only 30% of gross salary/net profit is liable to income tax.
 100% of salary continues to be liable to social security under normal rules.

-• The exempt portion is 90% (so 10% taxable) if you take up residence in one of the regions of Abruzzo, Molise, Campania, Puglia, Basilicata, Calabria, Sardinia, Sicily
+• The exempt portion was 90% (so 10% taxable) if you take up residence in one of the regions of Abruzzo, Molise, Campania, Puglia, Basilicata, Calabria, Sardinia, Sicily

 • The regime applies for five consecutive accounting periods, until revoked, or until the conditions for the relief cease to apply, and can be extended for a further five years if certain conditions are met.

-There are separate but connected regimes for sports professionals, teachers/professors and researchers.
+There were and in some cases remain, separate but connected regimes for sports professionals, teachers/professors and researchers.

 Conditions for the relief